ccooper2382/p.i.g/README.md

+9/15/2022 css modules have seen fit to start working so that is the plan going forward.

 9/11/22 Finally got Tailwindcss working.
 That was an ordeal mostly because I had set the output to App.css instead of index.css.
 Now to figure out how to get the css to compile at the same time as the react on save so I don't have to keep backing out of npm start run  Tailwind compile then restart.

 9/7/22 css modules arent working so I think I'm going to try Tailwind